Advantages of a Tax-Deferred Annuity

 You may be able to benefit from an FIA if these traditional options have been exhausted.
 This allows you to save more money for retirement.
 Those struggling to catch up with their retirement income may find this to be useful.

 Without being taxed, your money compounds year after year.
-Tax-deferred investing lets you keep every dollar you earn.
+Tax-deferred investing helps you keep every dollar you earn.

 Tax-Deferred Annuities for Early Retirement